Neena Gulati, Founder/Director

 Oami completed her arangetram in 2000.
 She has been teaching at Triveni since 2003.
 She teaches all three styles of dance at Triveni.

 Prnay completed his rangapravesam at Triveni in 2016.
-He then traveled to Chennai, India, where he pursued full-time advanced training in Kuchipudi from leading gurus.
+He then traveled to Chennai, India, where he pursued two years of full-time advanced training from leading gurus in the Vempati style of Kuchipudi, where he also trained in Ayurveda, yoga, and Vedic chanting.

 Priyanka has been learning dance since 1992.
 She completed her arangetram in 2002 and teaches Bharatnatyam, Kuchipudi and Odissi.